larryknaebelobsidian/kingdom/Proposition 125. The Kingdom to be inherited by these gathered saints requires their resurrection from among the dead..md

 tags:
   - toc
 ---
+# Proposition 125.
+The Kingdom to be inherited by these gathered saints requires their resurrection from among the dead.
 ## Props Mentioned
 [[Proposition 163.
 This Kingdom will be preceded by the predicted “battle of that great day of God Almighty.”|163]] [[Proposition 49.
 The covenants being in Revelation, the foundation of the Kingdom, must first be received and appreciated.|49]]